raza-ahm/Unveiling-Crime-Trends-Analyzing-Major-Crime-Indicators-in-Toronto/README.md

 #### Description:
 This dataset records occurrences of Major Crime Indicators (MCI) by reported date and related offenses.
 The MCI categories include Assault, Break and Enter, Auto Theft, Robbery, and Theft Over $5000 CAD (excluding Auto Theft).
 It does not include incidents that were deemed unfounded or did not occur after police investigation.

+Even though the dataset includes incidents that occurred before the year 2000, I am removing those incidents.
+My reasoning is that analyzing 24 years of incidents (2000 - 2024) is more than sufficient for educating everyday Torontonians in a simple and accessible manner about the nature of various crimes occurring in their neighborhoods.
+This period provides a substantial and relevant dataset that captures recent trends and patterns in crime, ensuring the analysis remains current and useful for community discussions and safety measures.

 As of the time of writing, the dataset includes MCI records up to the third quarter of 2024.

 ### 1) Data Preprocessing and Cleaning: